shaikhmudassir/cs50-wechat/README.md

 # WeChat - Web Chat Application
 <img src="https://github.com/shaikhmudassir/cs50-wechat/blob/master/static/img/7.JPG" width=800 width=800>

-WeChat is the new web chatting application.Where, we can chat with our Colleague and Friends on any platform.<br>
+This is the final project of CS50 made in Flask Framework.
+It gives real time chat experience.
+It uses Centralized database for message fetching.
-This application gives us Realtime chatting experience.
+WeChat is the new web chatting application.Where, we can chat with our Colleague and Friends on any platform.

 ## Visit
 You can visit and create your free account : <a href="https://shaikhmudassir.pythonanywhere.com">WeChat</a><br>